 What noise standards are there in relation to noise assessments?

-Members of the Association of Noise Consultants (ANC) have a wealth of experience of using and working within the parameters of national and local guidelines and standards.
+Members of the ANC have a wealth of experience of using and working within the parameters of national and local guidelines and standards.
 There are a vast number of National and European standards which may be drawn upon as part of a noise assessment, including:

 - Noise Policy Statement for England